PyRadiomics-cuda: 3D features extraction from medical images for HPC using GPU acceleration: Introduction and related works

+However, shape-based features are computationally heavy, requiring 3D operations like mesh generation and pairwise distance calculations.
+On large or high-resolution scans these steps are slow and limit scalability.
+For example, mesh volume and surface area can be $O(n^3)$ and diameter calculations can be $O(m^2)$, with $n$ and $m$ the image linear resolution and ROI voxel count.
+We found PyRadiomics can spend up to 99.9\% of time on diameter calculations for large ROIs (see Table \ref{tab:time-split}), a major bottleneck for large-scale AI workflows.

-Several research groups have explored CUDA-enabled implementations to accelerate radiomics workflows, targeting the bottlenecks inherent in shape and texture feature extraction.
-One notable contribution is a CUDA-based radiomics pipeline for unsupervised medical image analysis, demonstrating performance gains over CPU-based counterparts \cite{rundo_cuda-powered_2021}.
-Their approach emphasized parallel computation of texture features using CUDA kernels for high-throughput voxel-wise processing.
-Additionally, there have been experimental forks of PyRadiomics incorporating GPU acceleration through PyCUDA or CuPy, particularly in research settings where feature extraction needed to scale across thousands of 3D scans.
-However, these implementations focused only on first-order feature classes (e.g. Grey Level Matrix) and lacked full compatibility with the original PyRadiomics architecture requiring significant restructuring of input pipelines, limiting their general usability.
+Several research groups have explored CUDA-enabled implementations to accelerate radiomics workflows, targeting the bottlenecks in shape and texture feature extraction.
+Rundo et al. presented a CUDA-based radiomics pipeline for unsupervised medical image analysis, demonstrating performance gains over CPU-based counterparts.
+Their approach emphasized parallel computation of texture features using CUDA kernels for high-throughput voxel-wise processing \cite{rundo_cuda-powered_2021}.

+There have been experimental forks of PyRadiomics incorporating GPU acceleration through PyCUDA or CuPy, particularly in research settings where feature extraction needed to scale across thousands of 3D scans.
+However, these implementations focused only on first-order feature classes (e.g., Grey Level Matrix), lacked full compatibility with the original PyRadiomics architecture (requiring significant restructuring of input pipelines), limited general usability, and are no longer maintained.